Prag8855/aab/content/guides/pet-ownership.md

 Pitbulls, American Staffordshire Terriers and Bull Terriers are considered dangerous breeds.[^3] In most states, there are many requirements to own those dogs.
 The complete list of requirements for Berlin is [on Berlin.de](https://service.berlin.de/dienstleistung/326263/).

 In Berlin, you must [register dogs with dangerous breeds at the *Ordnungsamt*](https://service.berlin.de/dienstleistung/326263/).
-This costs {{ORDNUNGSAMT_DANGEROUS_DOG_FEE}}€.
+This costs {{ORDNUNGSAMT_DANGEROUS_DOG_FEE|cur}}€.
 If you move, you must also report the address change.
 If you leave Berlin, you must [deregister your dog](https://service.berlin.de/dienstleistung/326257/) at the [*Ordnungsamt*](https://service.berlin.de/dienstleistung/326263/).

 **[How to register a dog in Berlin ➞](/guides/hundesteuer)**